C43u—USMCA Basics for Importers

 USMCA: Country of Origin Marking; Verifications and Audit

-This lesson provides a detailed overview of the Country of Origin Marking rules as they apply under the United States-Mexico-Canada Agreement (USMCA).
+This lesson provides a detailed overview of the country of origin Marking rules as they apply under the United States-Mexico-Canada Agreement (USMCA).
 It outlines the regulations that determine how goods are marked to indicate their country of origin, which is crucial for consumers and businesses involved in North American trade.
-The passage explains the general rules for determining the country of origin for various products, including exceptions and special provisions.
-It also highlights the marking methods and exceptions specific to USMCA goods, as well as the de minimis provisions that allow for certain foreign materials to be disregarded when determining the origin of a product.
-This information is essential for compliance with trade agreements and ensuring transparency in the origin of goods.
+The lesson explains the general rules for determining the country of origin for various products, including exceptions and special provisions.
+It also highlights the marking methods and exceptions specific to USMCA goods, as well as the de minimis provisions that allow certain foreign materials to be disregarded when determining the origin for marking the product, which may differ from the origin determined for duty.